andiclv/andiclv/README.md

 ## 🔗 About Me

-Data & AI Engineer specializing in transforming operations through intelligent automation and generative AI.
+Transforming operations through intelligent automation and generative AI.
 I build full-stack data solutions and LLM-powered tools that drive real business impact.
 Open to working across any sector, with particular interest in fintech.

 ## Connect with me